 Alexander: A powerful Scouting that focuses individual and continuously changing topics as well as cross-market and cross-industry impulses is needed.
 Databases and network events are static.
 Complexity of information and innovation speed is high.
 Thus, an innovation hub should enable to see the forest for the trees.
 To discover new plants and exciting animals.
 In doing so, creative exchange is needed.
 To filter most important developments for your business.
 It is all about involving employees and innovation partners with their ideas and topics of interest.
 Also into the scouting.
 It is essential to exchange experiences and network from day 1.

 Alexander: An innovation hub is a separate ecosystem.
 It evolves naturally.
 Step by step due to innovation and networking activities.
 To keep a filter in mind but at the same time let creativity and networking flow, is very helpful for that.
-For example: a wide partner screening with virtual speed dating events via Skype to co-creation workshops at any location through to partnerships that create success from Design Sprint to pilot implementation.
-In doing so: put on the glasses of your customer.
+For example: a wide partner screening with virtual speed dating events to co-creation workshops to partnerships that create success from Design Sprint to pilot implementation.
+In doing so: slip into the shoes of your customers.
 Involve market and customer perspectives prematurely and continuously.
-Integrate executives and chairmen.
+Integrate employees, executives and chairmen.
 Whether the innovation hub is a program idea or a long-term initiative – this is how engagement, motivation and identification arise.

 EB Insight: What is your experience a hub can do to succeed in collaboration?

-Alexander: EARLY BRANDS supports innovation hubs especially with tailored innovation and technology scouting and the creation of a strong partner ecosystem – for the hub in general and for particular innovation activities.
+Alexander: In our innovation consulting, we support innovation hubs especially with tailored innovation and technology scouting and the creation of a strong partner ecosystem.
+For the hub in general and for particular innovation activities.
 From many projects we know: you are successful, when collaborating together in interdisciplinary teams.
-When startups and tech partners are at eye level.
+When startups and tech partners are on the same level.
 That means: not David & Goliath but more Bonny & Clyde.
 And Spray & Pray.
-Juggle with many opportunities.
-Develop them agilely together with users and customers – do not only focus on big shots.
-Innovation success cannot be predicted but innovation hubs make a great contribution to that.
-Not as the one and only but as a very important pillar beside internal innovation activities, accelerators, incubators, venture capitals and much more.

 Catch the Future…!